⌘+k ctrl+k

 Name Aliases Description

-TIMESTAMP DATETIME timestamp with microsecond precision (ignores time zone)
+TIMESTAMP DATETIME, TIMESTAMP WITHOUT TIME ZONE timestamp with microsecond precision (UTC)

-TIMESTAMPTZ TIMESTAMP WITH TIME ZONE timestamp with microsecond precision (uses time zone)
+TIMESTAMPTZ TIMESTAMP WITH TIME ZONE timestamp with microsecond precision (time-zone aware)

 Since there is not currently a TIMESTAMP_NS WITH TIME ZONE data type, external columns with nano-second precision and "instant semantics", e.g., parquet timestamp columns with isAdjustedToUTC=true, lose precision when read using DuckDB.